 Tagxedo - Tag Cloud with Styles 11 Quotes that Inspire Writers Workshop Lessons and Activities How do you learn to write?
 By reading the works of great writers!
 Here are 11 quotes about the writing process and the writing lessons and projects they can inspire by WeAreTeachers lesson-ideas blogger Erin Bittman.
+This is the second post in the Teaching Young Writers blog series sponsored by Zaner-Bloser's Strategies for Writers.
+The first post "25 Awesome Anchor Charts for Writing" can be found here.
 Writing About Cause and Effect"At first, I see pictures of a story in my mind.
 Lesson: Magic Journey Take a walk around the school.
-100 Whimsical Words by Mark Nichol The English language can be maddening to native speakers and learners alike, but is also delightfully rich, especially for those who seek to convey a lighthearted tone in their writing.
-Here are 100 words it’s difficult to employ without smiling.

 Portland Proof - An Affordable Proofreading Service ACHUKA Children's Books UK 11 Vocabulary and Test Review Games and Activities to Keep Your Students Thinking from Sadlier School WeAreTeachers is pleased to welcome guest teacher blogger Sarah Ressler.
 Sarah is a high school English teacher and writes the Vocab Girl blog at Sadlier School.
 Find Sarah's blog, as well as free language arts lesson plans, classroom activities and games, at Sadlier’s PubHub.
 How do you make those vocab words stick—not just for the quiz tomorrow but for the long term?
+Practice, practice, practice!
+And the only way your students will want to do that practice is if you make it too much fun to resist!
 Oranges to Oranges: Quick, define "chimerical"!
 Bingo Vocabulary Game: Admit it, everyone secretly loves bingo.
 The Vocab Gal (aka Ms.

 Shakespearean Musical Chair My AP students enter my class having read Romeo and Juliet in ninth grade… and that’s it.
 No Othello in 10th.
 No Julius Caesar.
 No Hamlet.
+It’s the hand I’m dealt and rather than lament this, I have to get to work building skill as quickly as I can.
+This isn’t an easy task because Shakespeare’s language can be difficult for experienced readers, let alone ones that lack exposure.
 I knew I had to develop a way to reduce their inhibitions, build their close-reading skills, front load information about the play, and make it fun and inviting at the same time.
 Before the lesson I pull the 30 best quotes from Act I and print them in 20pt font.I cut the quotes into strips.
 In Class I tell the students that they will gain knowledge about the characters, setting, and conflict of the play, and they won’t even open their books to do it.I then place a quote on each student’s desk as well as a graphic organizer and tell them that we are going to play a game of musical chairs, yet it is not competitive.
-Closure We do this for 20 minutes, then return to rows to make sense of it all.
-What is effective about this approach is twofold.
-I assign Act I for homework over the next few days.
-Application The graphic organizer must not be overlooked.